Pleuron (Aetolia)

+Old Pleuron

 Old Pleuron (ἡ παλαιὰ Πλευρών) was situated in the plain between the Achelous and the Evenus, west of Calydon, at the foot of Mount Curium, from which the Curetes are said to have derived their name.
 Pleuron and Calydon were the two chief towns of Aetolia in the heroic age, and are said by Strabo to have been the ancient ornament (πρόσχημα) of Greece.
 Pleuron was originally a town of the Curetes, and its inhabitants were engaged in frequent wars with the Aetolians of the neighbouring town of Calydon.
 The Curetes, whose attack upon Calydon is mentioned in an episode of the Iliad, appear to have been the inhabitants of Pleuron.
 At the time of the Trojan War, however, Pleuron was an Aetolian city, and its inhabitants sailed against Troy under the command of the Aetolian chief Thoas, the grandson of Oeneus.
 Ephorus related that the Curetes were expelled from Pleuronia, which was formerly called Curetis, by Aeolians; and this tradition may also be traced in the statement of Thucydides that the district, called Calydon and Pleuronia in the time of the Peloponnesian War, formerly bore the name of Aeolis.

 Since Pleuron appears as an Aetolian city in the later period of the heroic age, it is represented in some traditions as such from the beginning.
 Hence it is said to have derived its name from Pleuron, a son of Aetolus; and at the very time that some legends represent it as the capital of the Curetes, and engaged in war with Oeneus, king of Calydon, others suppose it to have been governed by the Aetolian Thestius, the brother of Oeneus.
 Thestius was also represented as a descendant of Pleuron; and hence Pleuron had an heroön or a chapel at Sparta, as being the ancestor of Leda, the daughter of Thestius.
-But there are all kinds of variations in these traditions.
+However, there are many variations in these traditions.
 Thus we find in Sophocles Oeneus, and not Thestius, represented as king of Pleuron.
 One of the tragedies of Phrynichus, the subject of which appears to have been the death of Meleager, the son of Oeneus, was entitled Πλευρώνιαι, or the "Pleuronian Women;" and hence it is not improbable that Phrynichus, as well as Sophocles, represented Oeneus as king of Pleuron.
 Pleuron is rarely mentioned in the historical period.
 It was the birthplace of the ancient Greek poet Alexander Aetolus.
-It was abandoned by its inhabitants, says Strabo in 234 BCE, in consequence of the ravages of Demetrius II Aetolicus, the Aetolian, a surname probably given to Demetrius II, king of Macedon (who reigned 239-229 BCE), to distinguish him from Demetrius Poliorcetes.
-The ruins of Old Pleuron are located at near modern Gyphtokastro/Petrovouni at 38.402823°N 21.414714°E.
+It was abandoned by its inhabitants, says Strabo, in consequence of the ravages of Demetrius Aetolicus, king of Macedon, who reigned 239-229 BCE.
+The ruins of Old Pleuron are located near modern Gyphtokastro/Petrovouni at 38.402823°N 21.414714°E.